isaacclifford/Arduino_memoryPattern/README.md

 ##Summary

-This is a multi level memory pattern game created using an Arduino micro controller.
+This is a multi level memory pattern game created using an Arduino microcontroller.

 ##Features